 All liquids, aerosols and gases that do not meet the requirements will not be allowed on the aircraft.
 Guests will be required to discard them before boarding the aircraft.

-Exceptions will apply to medicines, baby food and special dietary requirements in the liquids, aerosols and gases form.
+Medicines, baby food and special dietary requirements in the liquid, aerosol and gaseous form.

 Guests may be asked to taste these items.

 In case a guest presents baby food at the screening point, it is mandatory that a baby is traveling with the guest.